-Other Territorial Authorities, together with the Regional Council ^A , will undertake strategic planning to meet the objectives and policies of this Chapter through similar, but appropriately scaled approaches.
-This includes the use of structure plans for greenfield residential developments.
-These strategies will enable decision-making to be based on sufficient information to: (a) coordinate the intensification of urban environments and the development of extensions to urban environments with Regional Council ^ and Territorial Authority infrastructure ^ planning, (b) provide the required development infrastructure in an integrated, timely, efficient and effective way, (c) identify and manage impacts on key values and resources identified by this RPS, and (d) ensure greenfield development is supported by sound evidence (e.g. due to lack of infill capacity, climate change ^ adaption).
-The above may involve the preparation of spatial plans as a method for applying a integrated strategic planning approach.
+These strategies will enable decision-making to be based on sufficient information to:

+- (a) coordinate the intensification of urban environments and the development of extensions to urban environments with Regional Council^ and Territorial Authority infrastructure^ planning, - (b) provide the required development infrastructure in an integrated, timely, efficient and effective way, - (c) identify and manage impacts on key values and resources identified by this RPS, and - (d) ensure greenfield development is supported by sound evidence (e.g. due to lack of infill capacity, climate change^ adaption).

+The above may involve the preparation of spatial plans as a method for applying an integrated strategic planning approach.

 Councils will generally plan and fund future urban development through their Infrastructure Strategies and Long-term Plans (LTPs).
-In most cases, facilitating urban development is best done by planning and funding lead infrastructure [^] through LTP processes, however where necessary or appropriate Councils may seek alternative funding sources outside the LTP.
-Ultimately, if Councils do not plar for residential growth the result can be unplanned or constrained residential growth.
+In most cases, facilitating urban development is best done by planning and funding lead infrastructure^ through LTP processes, however where necessary or appropriate Councils may seek alternative funding sources outside the LTP.
+Ultimately, if Councils do not plan for residential growth the result can be unplanned or constrained residential growth.

 Methods to achieve active transport and public transport strategic outcomes will include providing public transport services, increasing accessibility via active transport and micro-mobility devices such as e-bikes and e-scooters, and by implementing the Regional Public Transport Plan.

-Methods to achieve climate change ^ strategic outcomes will include having regard t targets set in the New Zealand Emissions Reduction Plan in decision-making.
-The Regional Council [^] and Territorial Authorities will engage with hapū and iwi when undertaking strategic planning to meet the objectives and policies of this Chapter, including to ensure urban environments enable Māori to express their cultural traditions and norms.
-Who Regional Council [^] and Territorial Authorities Links to Policy This method implements RPS-UFD-P1 to RPS-UFD-P8.
-Target Urban development strategic planning documents prepared.
+Methods to achieve climate change^ strategic outcomes will include having regard to targets set in the New Zealand Emissions Reduction Plan in decision-making.

+The Regional Council $^{\wedge}$ and Territorial Authorities will engage with $hap\bar{u}^{}$ and iwi^{} when undertaking strategic planning to meet the objectives and policies of this Chapter, including to ensure $urban\ environments^{}$ enable Māori to express their cultural traditions and norms.

+Regional Council[^] and Territorial Authorities

+Links to Policy This method implements RPS-UFD-P1 to RPS-UFD-P8.

+Urban development strategic planning documents prepared.

 Requirements of the NPS UD met.